General

 conforms to the back of the horse.
 Circle Y

-pioneered this saddle and Tex Tan also has a great
+pioneered this saddle and others also have a great

 version.
-Big Horn has just finalized their version.
+Big Horn has just maximized technology in

 Big Horn flex tree will flex front to back as well